 New Zealand mudsnail

 Spiny water flea

 And many more

-For information about the Watercraft Inspection Program, go to TahoeBoatInspections.com
+For information about the Watercraft Inspection Program and Tahoe Keepers, go to TahoeBoatInspections.com

 The Lake Tahoe Aquatic Invasive Species Control Program is working to control aquatic invasive species that have already been introduced to Lake Tahoe.
-Primary species of concern are Eurasian Watermilfoil (Myrophyllum spicatum), Curlyleaf pondweed (Potamogeton crispus), Asian clams (Corbicula fluminea) and a variety of warm water fish including large mouth bass, black crappie and bluegill.
-Over 20 control projects have been conducted in Lake Tahoe since 2005, with more on the horizon.
+Species under current management are Eurasian Watermilfoil (Myrophyllum spicatum), Curlyleaf pondweed (Potamogeton crispus), Asian clams (Corbicula fluminea) and a variety of warm water fish including large mouth bass, black crappie and bluegill.
 At the helm of our accomplishments has been a near eradication of over six acres of invasive aquatic weeds in Emerald Bay.
 Without the help and support of our partner agencies, local business and general public participation, none of this control work would be possible.
-Please consider making a donation to this important program by clicking on “Donate Now” below!

 For more details about this program, videos and specific project information, click here